 Don’t let a doctor get rid of your saphenous vein if you only have spider veins.
 This is a sign of medical malpractice.

-Insurance companies are also cracking down for preventative treatment of varicose veins.
-There is no data to support this in the medical literature.
+Insurance companies are cracking down to counter these entrepreneurs.
+One counter measure that insurance companies are using is the preventative approach for the treatment of varicose veins.
+There is no data to support this type of fallacious cost-saving approach in the venous medical literature.

 #5 Choosing Convenience Instead of Quality